 Most men and women choose their primary care physicians and dentists before they’re sick or have cavities.
 But choosing an ophthalmologist isn’t really something people consider until they need treatment for an eye condition or need help for chronic issues, such as diabetic eye care.
 In NYC, our talented ophthalmologists provide comprehensive eye care for patients at all stages of their lives.

 In fact, scheduling regular eye exams with an ophthalmologist for preventive eye care is the most effective way to reduce the risk of permanent eye damage or vision loss.
-Sometimes, however, it can be difficult to get access to a qualified eye doctor without having to travel into Manhattan.
+Sometimes, however, it can be difficult to get access to a qualified eye doctor without having to travel.
 That’s why New York Ophthalmology prides itself on having convenient locations in the neighborhoods where our patients live.

 But how do you choose an ophthalmologist?
 In this blog post, we’ll provide a few tips about what to look for and what questions to ask to ensure your eye doctor is qualified to provide the care you need.

 Check Experience and Credentials: Knowing the educational background, training, and experience of ophthalmologists and optometrists you’re considering is an important first step in choosing an eye doctor.
 An ophthalmologist is a medical doctor, while optometrists earn doctor of optometry degrees and specialize in diagnosing and caring for both vision and eye health problems.
 Our practice includes eye doctors with impeccable credentials covering all aspects of vision care.
 Some of the credentials you should check for include: